sreelakshmisatheesh/MealsMagic/README.md

 # MealsMagic
-MealsMagic is a web application that helps users identify restaurants based on the meals they provide.
-With the help of a MongoDB database, users can explore various locations and choose their desired meal type that directs them to display restaurant details.
-The application is built using the MERN stack, which includes MongoDB, Express.js, React.js, and Node.js with MVC Architechture.
-Additionally, Postman is used for testing the API endpoints.
+MealsMagic is an online web application that assists users in locating notable restaurants depending on the categories of meals they provide.
+Data from the MongoDB database helps users to explore the locations of such notable restaurants and on selecting their preferred meal type, directing them to the appropriate restaurants that are providing the same meals.
+The MERN stack is used to build the application, which comprises MongoDB, Express.js, React.js, and Node.js with MVC architecture.
+Additionally, Postman is also used for testing the API endpoints.
 # Installation
 1. Install the required dependencies: npm install
 2. Set up the MongoDB database and configure the connection settings.